Continuing Professional Development (short course)

-The course won’t qualify you as a family therapist, but it does have dual accreditation with the United Kingdom Council for Psychotherapy (UKCP) and the Association of Family Therapy (AFT) and is often referred to as “foundation level training”.
+The course won’t qualify you as a family therapist, but the course is accredited by the Association of Family Therapy (AFT) and is often referred to as “foundation level training”.
 It’s the equivalent of the first year of four years' training to qualify as a family therapist.
 As it is accredited, this module can be used to access any year 2 training (often referred to as "intermediate level training" in the country.

-You’ll submit one 3,000-word essay and a portfolio which includes an 1,800-word reflective account of your learning.
-Additionally, to comply with the professional bodies (UKCP and AFT), you'll attend two skills-based sessions in June and July.
+Assessment is by one 3,000-word essay and a portfolio which includes a weekly reflective account of your learning.
+To comply with AFT’s requirements the course is extended, to complete in early July.

 Healthcare professionals with relevant training (for example in nursing, psychology, social work, psychiatry and other medical specialties, teaching, occupational therapy, speech and language therapy, counselling, and dance, drama or music therapy), or equivalent (such as substantial experience as a child and family worker, foster carer, etc).